blukatdevelopment/UnchainedWorldsOld/keeper_info/monsters/monstrosity.md

 `Carpet Worm, Size: large, HP: 24(4d6), AC: 11, Speed: 30ft [12,12,10,8,10,3], Bite +4 2d8+1`
 - Camoflage: Requires a DC 14 Perception check to detect in caves.
 - Surprise strike: When a creature steps on the carpet worm, it must succeed a DC 14 STR save to avoid being grappled, and the carpet worm gets a free attack on the creature.

+## Swarm of Heart Worms
+These three-inch worms often congregate in carrion, waiting for a creature with a large heart to come near.
+Once they surface, they attempt to burrow into their target's flesh and move towards their heart, which they devour.

+`Swarm of Heart Worms, Size: small, HP: 8(2d4), AC: 10, Speed: 5ft [10,10,10,3,3,3]`
+- Burrow: +4 1 piercing.
+On a hit, one worm per HP burrows beneath the skin.
+Using fire on their next turn, the target may burn the heart worms under their skin, dealing 1 fire damage per worm killed.
+If the worms are still burrowing at the end of their target's next turn, they successfully hide in the creature's flesh.
+The creature has 1d4 hours before the worms reach their heart and kill them.

+## Pit Fisher
+These burrowing creatures build steep pits in sand or loose dirt, which they guard.
+When they feel the vibrations of creatures coming close, they use their long tentacle to drag creatures into the pit.
+Often these pits will feature a trinket or piece of shiny material to entire their prey.

+`Pit fisher, Size: large, HP: 24(3d8), AC: 16(submerged), Speed: 5ft [16,7,15,3,16,3], Bite +5 2d6+3 piercing`
+- Pit: A creature that enters the pit must succeed a DC 14 DEX save to avoid sliding down to the center.
+- Tentacle: One creature within 30ft DC 13 STR save or pulled into pit.